 Whether to generate a CodeObject if there is no abstract code to execute.
 Defaults to True but should be switched off e.g. for a StateUpdater when there is nothing to do.

-before run(run namespace)

-Update the abstract code for the code object.
+before_run(run_namespace) Optional method to prepare the object before a run. update_abstract_code(run_namespace) Update the abstract code for the code object.